 Are there specific steps that should be taken in removing/replacing mercury fillings?

-Yes, all of our dentists at Nebraska Family Dentistry follow the protocol for safe removal of mercury fillings called: “Safe Removal of Silver-Mercury Amalgam Dental Fillings.”
+Yes, there are specific steps that should be taken for the safe removal mercury fillings.
+All of our dentists at Nebraska Family Dentistry follow the protocol for safe removal of mercury fillings called: “Safe Removal of Silver-Mercury Amalgam Dental Fillings.”

 How can I learn more about mercury-free dentistry?

 Follow the Links Below to Learn More about Dental Medicine:

 - Consumers for Dental Choice raises awareness of mercury sources and working to protect the health of people in the USA and our environment.

 - DAMS International discusses risks of mercury and other toxic heavy metals.

 How do I schedule a consultation with a mercury-free dentist?